newrelic/nr-openai-observability-node/README.md

 ## Installation

-Use your favorite package manager to install `nr-openai-observability-node`.
+Use your favorite package manager to install `@newrelic/nr-openai-observability-node`.

-    $ npm install nr-openai-observability-node
+    $ npm install @newrelic/nr-openai-observability-node

 ## Getting Started

+Just call `monitorOpenAI` with the `openai` instance and use it as usual.
+It will be patched behind the scenes to send data to New Relic.

 ```typescript
 import { Configuration, OpenAIApi } from 'openai';